 Where the Wild Things Are

 The path from the infected websites to the fake anti-virus software drop sites is swift and likely not noticed by the user.
-A user will click on one of the innocent-looking Google search results and is transported to a “middle man” domain like ionisationtools.cn or moored2009.cn.
+A user will click on one of the innocent-looking Google search results and is transported to a “middle man” Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. like ionisationtools.cn or moored2009.cn.
 The server at these domains will then redirect the web surfer to a final destination where the fake anti-virus is pushed on the user, as described above.

 The middlemen domains like ionisationtools.cn or moored2009.cn are “live” for just a day or two and quickly go offline.
 Their DNS records briefly point to the free DNS service provider EveryDNS.net.